xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 Creativity around NFT platforms will continue to expand, leaving many use cases yet to be uncovered.
 For instance, Soulbound Tokens, which are essentially non-transferable NFTs, will open plenty of innovation opportunities in the ecosystem.

-### **Marketplaces with very low transactions count**
+### Just Collectible Art - Very low transactions count

 Typically these NFT projects are high-priced NFTs of collectible art.
 Buyers speculate about the NFT’s future value, expecting to sell at a higher price.
 The artist and the art itself are crucial for the success of the project as well as a good marketing and launch strategy.

 These NFT projects are relatively simple to develop.
 Mostly they just require a few smart contracts, if not only one.
 Minting and trading the NFTs are the only transactions.
 Mining is performed one time per NFT (to create it), while trading transactions are occasionally performed since the buyer is basically getting digital art.

 L1 solutions like Ethereum could be a good choice.
 For these NFT platforms, Ethereum's gas fee is not a blocker, considering how sporadically users trade expensive NFT pieces.
 Also, Ethereum is super reliable due to its decentralization and proof of work consensus mechanism, making it ideal for "storing" valuable assets.

 [Border Ape](https://boredapeyachtclub.com/), for instance, uses the Ethereum blockchain.
 With the current Ether price, a simple transaction of buying a Border Ape NFT costs approximately 160 USD.
 Considering the floor price of these NFTs is 91 ETH (~182,000 USD when writing this blog post), the purchase fee doesn't look so bad.